anzusystems/common-admin/docs/editor/extensions/add-paragraph/index.md

-# addParagraph
+# Add paragraph extension

-## Features
-- + buttons at start and end of document that can add empty paragraph at start and end
+- buttons at start and end of editor that can add empty paragraph at start and end of the document